 - Music and related cocurricular activities suspended until further notice – selected activities are continuing where students can be safely separated

-- ANZAC Day March and associated services cancelled (at Buderim and Cotton Tree)
+- ANZAC Day March and associated services were cancelled (at Buderim and Cotton Tree)

 Immanuel Lutheran College continues to monitor the ongoing worldwide situation of COVID-19 and would like to reassure parents that the health and wellbeing of our students, staff, families and community members is always our number one priority.
 At this point in time, no schools in Queensland have been directed to close.